matthewvb77/Carsa_Auto_Register/README.md

 Disclaimer: This is purely for educational purposes and may violate CARSA's Terms of Service.

 ## Description:
-* Bot that when run, will wait until a specified CARSA gym slot opens, and automatically register you for it.
+* Bot that when run, will wait until a specified CARSA gym slot opens, and automatically register for it.

 ### Get Started:
 1. Install chromedriver ([guide][1])